Caeretan hydria

 The ornamentation is a major constituent of the hydriai, it is not upstaged by the figural motifs.
-Stencild were used to create the ornaments; they are not incised.
+Stencils were used to create the ornaments; they are not incised.
 The feet, handle attachments and inside of the mouth are decorated with alternating red and black flames.
 Because of the two-layer slip, the flames are black-rimmed.
 The necks are decorated with meanders, spiral crosses or polychrome budded tendrils, a single known piece features a bucranium.
 The shoulders were painted with flame patterns or black ivy tendrils and berries.
 Black, white and red rays are placed above the foot.
 Under the handles, there are single palmettes.

 The study of Caeretan Hydriai was advanced especially by Jaap M. Hemelrijk.
 He also distinguished the two masters to whom the vases are ascribed, but his distinction of potters and painters of ornaments has not prevailed.
 He called the two artists the Busiris Painter and the Eagle Painter.
 The latter is considered the superior representative of the style.
 They were especially interested in mythological motifs, usually indicating an eastern influence.
 On the name vase of the Busiris Painter, Herakles is trampling the Egyptian pharaoh Busiris.
 Herakles generally occurs frequently, e.g. with Nessos, Acheloos, the Nemean Lion, Alkyoneus or Pholos.
 Hermes is depicted stealing cattle.
 There are also images of Odysseus and Polyphemus, Europa, Dionysos and the return of Hephaistos to Mount Olympus.
 Besides, there are scenes from everyday life, e.g. palaistra scenes, hunts, sacrifices and warriors.
 Some vases show rare motifs, e.g. Keto accompanied by a white seal.
 In once case, both painters collaborated on a single vase.

 Apart from the hydriai, a single alabastron by the Eagle Painter is known.
 Stylistically closely related to the Caeretan hydriai are striped neck amphorae.